sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-intro/README.md

   },
 ```

 When you run `npm start` on the command line, NPM will run `node app.js`, which will make your server start listening for requests.
-Go to `http://localhost:3000` in a browser to see for yourself!
+Go to `http://localhost:3000` in a browser to see site.

 ## Watch Out!